 CAN YOU ACTUALLY CONTROL YOUR WEIGHT?
 WHAT THE SCIENCE SAYS

-From what we’ve gathered so far, the answer to this is no. While there may be certain habits and behaviours that keep us at the lower end of our setpoint, the setpoint itself is largely outside of our control and extremely difficult to manipulate without your body seriously rebelling in response.
+From what we’ve gathered so far, the answer to this is no. While certain habits and behaviours may keep us at the lower end of our setpoint, the setpoint itself is largely outside our control and extremely difficult to manipulate without your body seriously rebelling.

-For one thing, weight is regulated by the following main control centres, including things like the hypothalamus, an almond-sized bit of your brain.
-It’s divided into the lateral hypothalamus or LH, considered the “hunger centre” and the ventromedial hypothalamus or VMH, considered the “fullness centre.”
+For one thing, weight is regulated by the following main control centres, including the hypothalamus, an almond-sized part of your brain.
+It’s divided into the lateral hypothalamus (LH), considered the “hunger centre,” and the ventromedial hypothalamus (VMH), considered the “fullness centre.”

 -